 - In a medium mixing bowl, combine flour, sugar, and salt.
 With a pastry blender or two knives, cut the butter into the flour mixture until the mixture resembles coarse crumbs.

-- In a small bowl, stir together the egg yolk and cream.
+- In a small bowl, stir together the egg yolk and 2 tablespoons cream.
 Pour the egg mixture into the flour mixture and stir until the dough comes together and can be formed into a ball.
-Tip: If the dough seems too dry and is not forming into a ball, add another tablespoon of cream.
-Flatten the ball into a 6 inch disc, wrap with plastic wrap, and refrigerate for 30 minutes.
+Tip: If the dough seems too dry and is not forming into a ball, add another 1 to 2 tablespoons of cream.

-- On a lightly floured pastry mat or pastry board, and using a lightly floured rolling pin, roll the chilled pastry to an 11 inch circle and fit into one 9 inch tart pan with a removable bottom.
+- On a lightly floured pastry mat or pastry board, and using a lightly floured rolling pin, roll the chilled pastry into a 11 to 12 inch circle and fit into one 9 inch or 10 inch round tart pan with a removable bottom.
 Press pastry gently against the sides of the tart pan.
 Trim excess pastry to ½ inch.
-Fold the edge of the pastry under and press gently around the rim to seal the edge, allowing pastry to extend 1/8 to ¼ inch above the top of the pan to allow for shrinkage.
+Fold the edge of the pastry under and press gently around the rim to seal the edge, allowing pastry to extend ⅛ to ¼ inch above the top of the pan to allow for shrinkage.
 Leave the border plain for a rustic look or crimp as desired.
 Lightly prick the bottom and sides with a fork at three-fourth or one inch intervals.
 Place on a baking sheet, cover with plastic wrap and refrigerate tart shell until firm, at least 30 minutes.

 - While tart shell is refrigerating, preheat oven to 375 degrees F, allowing 15 to 20 minutes for the oven to preheat before baking.

-- Remove chilled tart shell from refrigerator.
-Leaving the tart shell on the baking sheet, bake 20 to 25 minutes or until the edges of the crust turn a light golden brown.
+- Bake for a fully baked crust: Remove chilled tart shell from refrigerator.
+Leaving the tart shell on the baking sheet, bake 20 to 30 minutes or until the pastry is firm and fully baked and the edges of the crust turn a golden brown.
 Remove from oven and cool completely on a wire cooling rack.

-Tip: If using pie weights, line the chilled pie shell with parchment paper, leaving a one or two inch overhang.
+- If using pie weights, line the chilled pie shell with parchment paper, leaving a one or two inch overhang.
 Fill with pie weights or dried beans or rice to keep the crust from puffing up and shrinking.
 Bake 15 minutes or until the edges of the crust are just beginning to turn golden.
-Remove the parchment paper and pie weights, return to oven, and continue baking another 5 to 6 minutes or until a light golden brown all over.
+Remove the parchment paper and pie weights, return to oven, and continue baking another 6 to 10 minutes or until a golden brown all over.